wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

 ##### 31 Offences relating to registration

-*   (1) An industry participant that fails, without reasonable excuse, to register as an industry participant commits an offence and is liable on summary conviction to a fine not exceeding $20,000\.
+*   (1) An industry participant that fails, without reasonable excuse, to register as an industry participant commits an offence and is liable on conviction to a fine not exceeding $20,000\.

-    (2) A registered industry participant commits an offence, and is liable on summary conviction to a fine not exceeding $20,000, if it knows or ought to know that the information recorded for it on the register is wrong or incomplete and it fails to supply updated information as required by [section 29(2)][37].
+    (2) A registered industry participant commits an offence, and is liable on conviction to a fine not exceeding $20,000, if it knows or ought to know that the information recorded for it on the register is wrong or incomplete and it fails to supply updated information as required by [section 29(2)][37].

+    Section 31(1): amended, on 1 July 2013, by [section 413][277] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 31(2): amended, on 1 July 2013, by [section 413][277] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 3---Electricity Industry Participation Code